 So how does this translate to health content marketing?

-Think about the last time you, a friend or family member shopped for health care.
-Whether you have an employer-sponsored or individual or family plan, at some point, you’ve likely had to do some research to figure out which health care provider had the best plan for you, and perhaps members of your family.
+Think about the last time you, a friend, or a family member shopped for health care.
+Whether you have an employer-sponsored, individual, or family plan, at some point, you’ve likely had to do some research to figure out which healthcare provider had the best plan for you and perhaps members of your family.

 Cost is certainly a driver for making these choices.
 If you have a pre-existing or chronic condition, have a loved one with special needs, or if you’re generally healthy and want to find basic, affordable coverage, doing a bit of research online can go a long way when trying to weigh your options.